enormandeau/guideseq_ibis/README.md

 ### Preparation

 - Install the dependencies
-- Download a copy of the GUIDE-seq IBIS repository
+- Download a copy of the GUIDE-Seq IBIS repository
 - Get reference genome (ideally named `genome.fasta` in folder `03_genome`)
 - Index the genome, eg. with `bwa index genome.fasta`
-- Add your paired-end GUIDE-seq data to `04_data`
+- Add your paired-end GUIDE-Seq data to `04_data`
 - Modify the parameters in `02_info/guideseq_ibis_config.sh` for your run
-- Launch GUIDE-seq IBIS
+- Launch GUIDE-Seq IBIS

 ## Overview of analyses